Skip to content

 Fix iTunes Error 3004 and 9006 When Updating iPhone

 iTunes errors 3004 and 9006 both block your iPhone from updating or restoring because iTunes can’t connect to Apple’s servers during the firmware handshake.
-We ran into error 3004 on a Windows 11 PC running iTunes 12.13.2, then reproduced error 9006 on a MacBook Pro during the iOS 18.1 update.
-After testing six fixes across both machines, the pattern was clear: error 3004 is almost always a firewall or VPN problem, while error 9006 is a download stability issue.
+The two codes have different root causes: error 3004 is almost always a firewall or VPN problem, while error 9006 is a download stability issue.
+Six fixes cover both, and most people clear the error with the first two.

 • Error 3004 means iTunes can’t reach Apple’s update server on port 80 or 443